RosaBld/JS-DOM/README.md

 # DOM Exercices

-An ensemble of exercices on JS DOM, separated in 3 ways.
+An ensemble of exercices on JS DOM, separated in a multitude of ways.

 Here are the instructions;